atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Element 'score'
 ^^^^^^^^^^^^^^^

 You must provide the name of the score to use.
-Options are provided here: `verification scores`_
+Options are provided here: :ref:`verification scores<verification-scores>`

 Element 'time_array'
 ^^^^^^^^^^^^^^^^^^^^